arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 Defining Defamation

-The historical division of defamation into libel and slander has been abolished under the Defamation Act 2009, which introduced the all-encompassing tort of defamation.
+Within the jurisdiction of the Republic of Ireland, defamation had been traditionally defined as the publication of a false statement subjecting an individual to hatred, ridicule or contempt.
+The historical division of defamation into libel and slander was abolished under the Defamation Act 2009, which introduced the all-encompassing tort of defamation.
 The tort of defamation now consists of the publication, by any means, to one or more than one person, of a defamatory statement, which “tends to injure a person’s reputation in the eyes of reasonable members of society”.

 Sources of Law